Blackman99/reditor/README.md

-# An easy way to write your resume
+# A collection of charged resume templates that I encountered

 ### Features